WowCZ/NLP-Bases/README.md

-# NLP-Bases
+# NLP-Bases in statistical spoken dialogue system (SSDS)
 Basic conceptions of NLP will be introduced in this repository.
-These technologies are applied into the most of NLP task.
+These technologies are applied in the most of NLP tasks.
 However, I will list all the most popular methods implemented in statistical spoken dialogue system.